This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cold Stratification

-This method is necessary for seeds with internal dormancy that is regulated by the inner seed tissues.
+Cold stratification is necessary for seeds with internal dormancy that is regulated by the inner seed tissues.
 This dormancy prevents seeds of many species from germinating when environmental factors are not just right for seed survival!
 Cold treatment is necessary for plants or trees that require time in the ground over winter in order to germinate.
 This can be done by planting in Autumn or early Spring but can sometimes result in spotty germination (seeds may be lost or eaten).
 Alternatively, you can create a “false winter” to trick the plants into germinating.
-About three months before spring, place seeds in a plastic bag with a handful of slightly dampened peat or coco coir.
-A paper towel can work too.
+About three months before spring, place seeds in a plastic bag with a handful of slightly dampened peat, coco coir, or even just a damp paper towel.
 Seal and label the bag with the seed name and date and store in the refrigerator (not the freezer) for 6-10 weeks depending on the plant.
 Be sure to keep the coco coir or paper towel slightly damp during the duration of treatment.
 After treatment, your seed is ready to plant.
-Practice stratification with plants like echinacea and milkweed!
+Practice stratification with plants like echinacea and milkweed

 Scarification